| Long Play albums | Extended Play albums | 45 rpm singles | 78 rpm singles |

 Elvis' singles would be pressed on this format, the last one being 'Jailhouse

-rock' which went to the German pressing plant in late October.
+rock' which went from the Teldec pressing plant in late October.

 20-9129 Too much / Teddy bear